 Shuttle Bus: Our shuttles are quicker and more convenient alternative to the dala dalas.
 They are perfect for solo travellers or groups looking for an eco-friendly travel option.
 We use 6-seat minibuses, running at set departure times so there is no waiting around for a bus to fill up.
 You can book tickets online and everyone gets their own seat.
-All our vehicles have AC - which given Zanzibar's hot climate is a welcome addition!.
-We collect guests from convenient locations in the middle of town with most accommodation walking distance from one of our stops.
+All our vehicles have AC - which given Zanzibar's hot climate is a welcome addition!
+You get collected and dropped directly at your hotel.
 There is plenty of room for luggage and we take your bags free of charge.
 Finally, our shuttles go directly between the most popular tourist areas on the island, so there is no need to change vehicles!